MileHacker Logo

 • Backcountry Camping

-Permits from the Agency Managing National parks are needed.
+Permits from the Agency Managing National public parks are needed.
 Primitive sites with minimal amenities, ideal for backpackers.

 • Dispersed Camping